PX4/PX4-user_guide/en/flight_modes_mc/position_slow.md

 ## Set Limits using RC Control

-You can map a rotary knob or slider on a [remote controller](../getting_started/rc_transmitter_receiver.md) to control the maximum velocity of an axis (horizontal/vertical/yaw).
+You can map a rotary knob, slider, or switch, on a [RC Controller](../getting_started/rc_transmitter_receiver.md) to set the maximum velocity of an axis (horizontal/vertical/yaw).
 This approach is useful when the appropriate slow-mode maximum values can vary while flying.

-If the knob is set to its highest value the vehicle will go as fast as in _Position_ mode.
+If the input control is set to its highest value the vehicle will go as fast as in _Position_ mode.
-If the knob is turned all the way down the vehicle maximum velocity is set to the value in the corresponding `MC_SLOW_MIN_` parameter shown in the table below.
+If the input is set to its lowest value, the vehicle maximum velocity is set to the value in the corresponding `MC_SLOW_MIN_` parameter (shown in the table below).
-If an RC knob is mapped for an axis it has priority over all other inputs.
+If an RC control input is mapped for an axis it has priority over all other inputs.

 The table below lists each axis along with the parameter used to select which RC AUX channel corresponds to the control knob, and the parameter that sets the lowest possible "maximum value" for the axis.